singerdmx/flutter-quill/README.md

 ## Contributors

-Special thanks for everyone that have contributed to this project...
+Special thanks for everyone that has contributed to this project...

 <a href="https://github.com/singerdmx/flutter-quill/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=singerdmx/flutter-quill" />